dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 3. **Apply the discovery pulse:**

 The `discovery_value` is added to the faction visibility of each of the selected objects.
-Objects are selected randomly from the full set of objects in the zone.
+Objects are selected randomly **without replacement** from the full set of objects in the zone — each object can be selected at most once per discovery pulse.
 Any object — regardless of its current awareness state — can be selected.
-Objects whose faction visibility would exceed `upper_bound_visibility` after the addition are capped at `upper_bound_visibility`.
+If the zone contains fewer objects than the rolled count, all objects in the zone receive the pulse.
+Objects whose faction visibility would exceed `ceiling visibility` after the addition are capped at `ceiling visibility`.

 After each discovery pulse, awareness states are re-evaluated for all affected objects and transitions to Known or Located are applied immediately if the thresholds are crossed.